Dual fermion method as a prototype of generic reference-system approach for correlated fermions: General reference system: Plaquette example.

 The Fig.~\ref{Sig} shows the dual fermion plaquette lattice self-energy in the second order aproximation for the standard ${\mathbf{k}}$-dependent high-symmetry path $\Gamma-X-M-\Gamma$ in the two-dimensional Brillouin zone, together with numerically exact lattice diagrammatic QMC~\cite{DiagDFQMC}.
-The almost perfect agreement for real-part of $\Sigma({\bf k}, \nu=\pi T)$ shows the strength of the dual fermion superperturbation technique starting from a reasonable plaquette reference system.
-A more thorough development of this approach will be presented in an upcoming publication.
+The almost perfect agreement for real part of $\Sigma({\bf k}, \nu=\pi T)$ shows the strength of the dual fermion superperturbation technique starting from a reasonable plaquette reference system.
+We expect more elaborate approaches like ladder dual fermion to significantly improve the results.
+A more thorough development of this path will be presented in an upcoming publication.